dieghernan/dieghernan.github.io/collections/_projects/7egment.md

 ## Features

-- Autodetection of 12h/24h based on your watch settings
+- Autodetection of 12h/24h mode based on your watch settings
 - Internationalization: Automatic weekday translation is supported for:
   - English
   - Spanish